 Do you need to alter the communal areas of your block?

-Disabled Access Day on 10-12 March 2017 is a timely reminder of how challenging life can be for some people.
+Disabled Access Day first held in 2015 provides a timely reminder of how challenging life can be for some people.

 Under the Equality Act 2010, as the director of a Residential Management Company or Residents Association, or if you are a freeholder of a block of flats, you have a statutory duty to allow reasonable adaptions to the communal areas of the block where a request is made by a resident leaseholder.